JosephCHoward/JosephCHoward/README.md

 I am currently aiming to contribute as a SOC/cyber analyst to help organizations strengthen their security posture and proactively defend against evolving cyber threats.

 # Skills and Projects
-Below is a sample of projects selected to illustrate skills and experience gained.
+Below is a sample of projects selected to illustrate skills and pracitcal experience.
 ## Network Traffic Analysis and Attack Detection

 ## SIEM Implementation and Log Analysis